-'''

 To learn how to select or change your PCP, call 1-800-464-4000 (TTY 711).

-'''

 We may ask you to change your PCP if the PCP is not taking new patients, has left our network, or does not give care to patients your age.
-We may also ask Santa Clara Family Health Plan to reassign you to a different provider in their network if you cannot get along with or agree with your doctor, or if you miss or are late to appointments.
-If Santa Clara Family Health Plan reassigns you to a different provider, they will tell you in writing.
+We may also ask Health Plan of San Joaquin to reassign you to a different provider in their network if you cannot get along with or agree with your doctor, or if you miss or are late to appointments.
+If Health Plan of San Joaquin reassigns you to a different provider, they will tell you in writing.